MuhammedRefaat/AdvancedSearch/README.md

-    clearSearchEnabled (Default = true) // should the user be able to clear his search, or not showListOfResults (Default = true) // should a list of results be displayed to the user, or shall you just get what he searches for and you will do your things by your own hideHintOnTextInputFocus (Default = false) // an option to hide the hin t text once the TextField get focused
+    clearSearchEnabled (Default = true) // should the user be able to clear his search, or not showListOfResults (Default = true) // should a list of results be displayed to the user, or shall you just get what he searches for and you will do your things by your own hideHintOnTextInputFocus (Default = false) // an option to hide the hin t text once the TextField get focused autoListing (Default = false) // an option to display the results instandly without searching (in this case it shall display the max elements to be shown)

 ## So basically you can build your widget like that